-- f.
-NOT GRADED - At the discretion of the building principal, a grade of Not Graded may be used only when a student's medical condition prohibits them from participating in any manner in physical education.
-A grade of Not Graded shall be given for one (1) marking period only. - A grade of Not Graded, in unique circumstances, may be assigned to other courses, for one (1) marking period only, when a student's medical condition(s) prohibits any reasonable accommodation being made.
+At the discretion of the building administration, a grade of Not Graded may be used only when a student's medical condition prohibits him or her from participating in any manner in physical education.
+A grade of Not Graded shall be given for one (1) marking period only.
+A grade of Not Graded, in unique circumstances, may be assigned to other courses, for one (1) marking period only, when a student's medical condition(s) prohibits any reasonable accommodation being made.
+There is no expectation that work be made up or alternative assignments made when a grade of Not Graded is assigned.